BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 The biggest challenge I faced with my team after deciding to use Atomic Design principles as the basis for our component organization and hierarchy was figuring out what components went into which buckets.
 There were some other writeups I found that had bits and pieces of details, but I never found anything that gave both a prescriptive example of how each level might be delineated and examples of implementation and usage.

 When you're building reusable components there are a lot of considerations, including decisions like how a component is structured, what data it needs, where that data lives, if (and where) state is needed, and so on.
-Since you've (hopefully) already made most or all of those decisions before starting the build the component, you can use them as a set of heuristics to store your component where it makes the most sense.
+Since you've (hopefully) already made most, or all, of those decisions before starting the build the component, you can use them as a set of heuristics to store your component where it makes the most sense.

 > ***heuristic*** - a practical method [for decision making] that is not guaranteed to be optimal, perfect, or rational, but is nevertheless sufficient for reaching an immediate, short-term goal.
 >